jdios89/TestBench_FDCAN_STM32/README.md

 # This is a testcode for FDCAN on STM32

-A library for Flexible Data Control Area Network is being developed for control of NANOTEC stepper motors with integrated controller.
+A library for Flexible Data Control Area Network developed for control of NANOTEC stepper motors with integrated controller.

 ## Installation